 I have concluded on this leg of my journey that true eternal everlasting love can only be realized through a relationship with our Father in Heaven through His Son Jesus Christ which will be detailed and discussed throughout the remainder of this series.

 Some of us have entered into that relationship but have not truly comprehended our positions as Kings Daughters and have not truly captured the emotional depth of His love.
 And this is the will of God in Christ Jesus concerning this...

 that Christ may dwell in your hearts through faith; that you, being rooted and grounded in love,may be able to comprehend with all the saints what is the width and length and depth and height— to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.

 Our study begins with the first verse in our study

-In this portion of scipture the reference is to "Kings daughters". to be addressed "daughter" comes with the idea of acceptance, affection, and belonging.
+In this portion of Scripture, the reference is to "King's daughters". to be addressed "daughter" comes with the idea of acceptance, affection, and belonging.
 It is these very qualities that many women are desperate to experience yet find so elusive in the natural world.
 We will look a little deeper at what it means to be His daughter further into the study.